 - Form dough into a disk, wrap with plastic, and chill in the refrigerator for an hour.

-- Use a large mixing bowl and combine all the butter tart filling ingredients.
+- Use a large mixing bowl and combine all the ingredients for the filling.

 - Use a whisk and stir until thoroughly blended, then set aside.